 The detailed determination of the conditions for granting investment incentives, the determination of the conditions for strategic investment, the criteria for assessing applications for granting investment incentives and the criteria for determining the public benefit demonstrated for strategic investment are laid down in the Regulation on amendments and additions to the Regulation on the method of determining conditions and criteria for the allocation of investment incentives and conditions for strategic investment.

-- the conclusion of the merger contract or the announcement of the takeover bid (any contract by which a foreign investor acquires at least 10% of the share capital or voting rights in a Slovenian company),
+- The transaction constitutes a foreign direct investment through which the investor acquires at least 10 % of the capital or voting rights in a Slovenian company.

 The Notification Commission at the ministry responsible for the economy deals with notifications of foreign direct investment and issues opinions on the introduction of the review procedure – preliminary procedure.
 If the review procedure is introduced and it is established that the foreign direct investment affects the security and public order of the Republic of Slovenia, it may be prohibited, revoked or the conditions for its implementation may be determined.
 The notification shall be submitted directly to: Internationalisation, Entrepreneurship and Technology Directorate.